josh-collinsworth/joco-sveltekit/src/routes/blog/posts/goodbye-wordpress.md

 ## So what's the alternative?

-When this site was headless WordPress, the front-end was already built in <xa to="gridsome.org">Gridsome</xa>, a Vue-based static site generator that could be fairly described as Vue's equivalent of [Gatsby](https://www.gatsbyjs.com/).
+When this site was headless WordPress, the front-end was already built in <Xa to="gridsome.org">Gridsome</Xa>, a Vue-based static site generator that could be fairly described as Vue's equivalent of [Gatsby](https://www.gatsbyjs.com/).

 <SideNote>A <b>static site generator</b> (or SSG) is a tool that takes input of some kind—maybe Markdown files, maybe JSON from an API, or maybe even a combination of different data sources—and turn it all into a traditional, static HTML website.
 This allows the site to be hosted cheaply and easily on a CDN-backed host for optimum performance.</SideNote>